Don't rip Britain apart, May appeals to fellow EU leaders on Brexit

 With just over six months to Brexit day, both sides agree on one point - that time is running out to secure a deal that will mark Britain’s biggest policy shift in almost half a century.

 “I believe that I have put forward serious and workable proposals.
-We will of course not agree on every detail, but I hope that you will respond in kind,” she was set to tell the other leaders at the Felsenreitschule theatre — known to film fans for a scene in the musical ‘The Sound of Music’.
+We will of course not agree on every detail, but I hope that you will respond in kind,” she told the other leaders at the Felsenreitschule theatre — known to film fans for a scene in the musical ‘The Sound of Music’.

-“The onus is now on all of us to get this deal done,” she was due to say, according to the senior British government source.
+“The onus is now on all of us to get this deal done,” she said, according to the senior British government source.

 The talks, which have gone on for over a year, are bogged down in how to ensure that what will become Britain’s only land border with the EU, between Northern Ireland and Ireland, will not become home again to the checks and tensions of the past.